firefly-zero/blog.fireflyzero.com/content/pages/wasm.md

+---
-# WebAssembly: the ultimate solution to all viruses
+title: "WebAssembly: the ultimate solution to all viruses"
+draft: true
+---

 ## Browser: the most complex program